Medically Supervised Detox is Necessary for Alcohol Addiction

 Where is Detoxification Performed?

-Medically supervised programs such as this are often performed in residential rehabilitation treatment facilities, hospitals, group homes, or holistic care centers.
-Inpatient settings generally produce better results as they are equipped to help the patient reduce exposure to the people and events in their life that typically lead to relapses, ensuring a better degree of success.
+Medically supervised programs such as these are often performed in rehabilitation treatment facilities, hospitals, group homes, or holistic care centers.
 The program leaders can help teach the patient effective ways to handle people and negative events that resulted in relapses in the past before they begin to have exposure to these things.

 Medically supervised alcohol detoxification programs can be a wonderful way for millions of individuals experiencing alcohol addiction to successfully kick their habit and get their lives back under control.
 By having qualified medical professionals oversee the process, the patient will be much less likely to suffer physical discomfort and pain while tapering off of the addictive substance.
-Additionally, long-term success is much more likely in this type of treatment setting since the patient will be equipped with the tools necessary to succeed in their fight against addiction.
+Additionally, long-term success is much more likely when followed up by additional addiction treatment therapy and counseling.
+In this type of extended treatment setting, the patient will be equipped with the tools necessary to succeed in their fight against addiction.